patrik-bartak/repro-conneau-et-al-2018/README.md

 # Model training

 To train a model, use `python train.py`.
 Use the `--help` flag to learn more about possible arguments.
 An example of how this file was used can be seen in `train_all_models.sh`.
+You can also run `verify_train_all_models.sh`, which runs a single train/val step to validate the framework.

 # Model evaluation

 To test models on SNLI, use `python eval.py`.
 Use the `--help` flag to learn more about possible arguments.
 An example of how this file was used can be seen in `eval_all_models.sh`.
+You can also run `verify_eval_all_models.sh`, which runs a single test step to validate the framework.

 To run the senteval evaluation, use `python senteval.py`.
 This will run the `setup_senteval.sh` script, and then perform the senteval evaluation of all the models present in `./checkpoint/<ckpt_name>/final.ckpt`.